NozeIO/NozeIO.github.io/install-swift.md

 You have the choice between:

-- MacOS and Ubuntu (14.04 or 15.10)
+- macOS and Ubuntu (14.04 or 15.10)
-- Swift 2.2 and the latest Swift 3 drop.
+- Swift 2.2 and the latest Swift 3 preview
-- On MacOS between using Xcode or some plain editor (Emacs, vi, TextMate, etc).
+- On macOS between using Xcode or some plain editor (Emacs, vi, TextMate, etc)

 If you have a Mac, the easiest is plain [Xcode](#xcode) with Swift 2.2.